-Logitica offers a unique combination of logical, analytical and mathematical problems, focusing on iterative learning of the fundamental concepts.
-This specialized area of learning is something parents should get their children involved to help them develop their God-given cognitive abilities to better prepare them for the challenges ahead.
-Educators should offer Logitica concepts in schools so students can develop their logical and analytical thinking since these skills cannot be learned through memorization, which is exactly how many subjects are currently being taught in school.
-Here are a few of the modules currently being offered through an assignment based course.
+Logitica offers a unique combination of logical, analytical and mathematical problems, and focuses on iterative learning of the fundamental concepts.
+This specialized area of learning is something parents should get their children involved in to help them develop their God-given cognitive abilities, which will prepare them for the challenges ahead.
+Educators should teach Logitica concepts in schools so students can develop their logical and analytical thinking.
+These skills cannot be learned through memorization, which is exactly how many subjects are currently being taught in school.
+Here are a few of the modules currently being offered through an assignment-based course.

-Path and routing
+Path and Routing